mapl/documentation/opinionated.rst

 - The Miniflux layout is optimized to scan entries quickly.
 - The design of Miniflux is inspired by `Hacker News <https://news.ycombinator.com/>`_, `Lobsters <https://lobste.rs/>`_ and `Pinboard <https://pinboard.in/>`_.
-- To be honest, the main developer of Miniflux is not a UI/UX guy.

 Why are you not developing my feature request?
 ----------------------------------------------